 There are several types of medications to prevent and treat allergies.
-Which medicine your doctor recommends depends on the type and severity of your symptoms, your age, and overall health.
+Which specific medicine your doctor recommends depends on the type and severity of your symptoms, your age, and overall health.

 Illnesses that are caused by allergies (such as asthma, hay fever, and eczema) may need other treatments.

 Others have benefited by using Acupuncture, Homeopathy or Naturopathy when following the treatment guidelines set up by your practitioner and you.
 Discussing what is involved and the time commitment necessary to having a full recovery is warranted.

-Call for an appointment with your health care provider if you either experience the symptoms of a severe allergy, or an existing prescribed treatment for an allergy no longer works.
+Call for an appointment with your health care provider if you either experience the symptoms of a severe allergy, or IF an existing prescribed treatment for an allergy no longer works.
 Your doctor will be able to run tests to properly diagnose the allergic reaction, and will offer you treatment options.
 In cases of a severe allergy attack contact your doctor immediately.

 Medicines Two Choices for You

 Working with a Holistic Chiropractor will offer benefits, as using a well-rounded, multifaceted approach to address all the causes and imbalances within the person leading to the allergic response.
 Using Natural Allergy Solutions involving NAET, NET, NMT or TBM is the best conservative way to eliminate allergies once and for all.
 This has demonstrated positive results when sticking to a specific treatment plan.
 Discussing what is involved and the time commitment necessary to having a full recovery is warranted.

 Breastfeeding children for at least 12 months or more may help prevent a cow's milk allergy and wheezing in early childhood.